courtneytern/simCline/README.md

 from the repository.
 #### From SRA:
 Get metadata via SRA Run Table for each study to be included
-1. Search the accession # on the SRA database
+a.
+Search the accession # on the SRA database
-2. Click on one entry
+b.
+Click on one entry
-3. Click on Study>All Runs.
+c.
+Click on Study>All Runs.
 This will take you to the SRA Run Selector
-4. Click on Metadata (about halfway down the page).
+d.
+Click on Metadata (about halfway down the page).
 This will download SraRunTable.txt
-5. Change .txt to .csv to open in a more readable format
+e.
+Change .txt to .csv to open in a more readable format

 #### From ENA:
-1. Download ENA browser tools
+a.
+Download ENA browser tools
-2. Get relevant metadata into a table format
+b.
+Get relevant metadata into a table format
    - This can be done in any way you like; it may be easier to find the project number in SRA and get the metadata in the same way as SRA steps 1-3

 ## Get FASTQ files